 2018 BTG House & Garden Tour

-Plans and research are well underway to conduct the 2018 BTG House Tour during Week 3 of the 2018 season.
+The 2018 BTG House Tour will occur on Thursday July 12 Week 3 of the 2018 season.
 Each biennial house tour is unique - the theme, the location, combination of homes.
-The 2018 season will be expanding the focus on gardens on display offering both a self guided tour as well as master gardeners giving talks at specific gardens scheduled throughout house tour day.
+The 2018 season will be expanding the focus on gardens on display offering both a self guided tour as well as master gardeners and docents giving talks at specific gardens scheduled throughout tour day.

-Further details about homes on tour, gardens to visit, and other happenings on the grounds of the Chautauqua Institution will be posted here at the end of the 2017 season.
+Further details about homes on tour, gardens to visit, and other happenings on the grounds of the Chautauqua Institution will be posted here in January 2018.

 Questions?
 Please contact firstname.lastname@example.org.